MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-refactor-linux-app-service-mysql.md

 Here's the proposed architecture:

 - The web tier application on `OSTICKETWEB` will be migrated by building an Azure App Service in two Azure regions.
-Azure App Service for Linux will be implemented using the PHP 7.0 docker container.
+Azure App Service for Linux will be implemented using the PHP 7.0 Docker container.
 - The application code will be moved to GitHub, and the Azure App Service web app will be configured for continuous delivery with GitHub.
 - Azure App Service will be deployed in both the primary region (`East US 2`) and secondary region (`Central US`).
 - Traffic Manager will be set up in front of the two web apps in both regions.